-- 3 To qualify for the Postgraduate Certificate in Engineering, a student must achieve 60 points from level 8 papers listed in the Engineering Postgraduate Papers Table. - 4 A student may substitute up to 15 points with any other postgraduate paper with the approval of the programme leader.
+- 3 To qualify for the Postgraduate Certificate in Engineering, a student must achieve 60 points from level 8 courses listed in the Engineering Postgraduate Courses Table. - 4 A student may substitute up to 15 points with any other postgraduate course with the approval of the programme leader.

-Refer to the Engineering Postgraduate Papers Table on page 228.
+Refer to the Engineering Postgraduate Courses Table on page 226.